MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Experiments

 \subsection{Implementation Details}

-We performed data augmentation to each segment, which contains random horizontal and vertical flip, random rotation, and center crop.
-All frames within one set do the exactly same augmentation.
+We performed data augmentation to each segment, which contains the random horizontal and vertical flip, random rotation, and center crop.
+All frames within one set do exactly same augmentation.
 The batch size is 80.
 Following the pattern of~\citep{S2_2_4-TimeConvNets_2020, S2_2_3-FER-GCN_2021,S2_2_8-TSM_2021,S2_2_7-S3D_2022}, $L$ is 16.
 The initialized learning rate is 1e-6.
-We used the Adam optimizer and Cyclic scheduler with the mode of triangular2.
-The loss function are HP loss.
+We used Adam optimizer and Cyclic scheduler with the mode of triangular2.
+The loss function is HP loss.
 The epoch number is 30.
 We coded the network by PyTorch 1.12.0+cu116 and ran experiments on the NVIDIA GTX 1080Ti GPU.

 To completely evaluate the new proposed architecture, we designed three experiments (See Sections \ref{sec:4.5} - \ref{sec:4.7}).